flatscrew/rasterflow-docs/content/2.operations/render/text.md

 ---
 title: Render Text
-description: Display a string of text using pango and cairo.
+description: "Display a string of text using pango and cairo."
 links:
   - label: "gegl:text"
     to: "https://gegl.org/operations/gegl-text"